Random unitaries, Robustness, and Complexity of Entanglement: Introduction

+In the present work, we consider two sets of operations within the cooling algorithm.
+They are made of one- and two-body gates, with the latter acting only on neighboring spins.
+In this sense, our algorithm can be considered made of local gates.
+In the first set, we include only operations preserving the parity symmetry of the Hamiltonian which, as a consequence, cannot explore every state in the Hilbert space, thus generating a violation of ergodicity.
+On the contrary, in the second, the set of operations is extended to a complete set to ensure, at least in principle, access to any state.

-While the action of the cooling algorithm on states with topological frustration is not influenced by the choice of employed gates, this is not true for the ground states of the paramagnetic phase.
-On them, the action of the cooling algorithm is practically negligible if the set of operations is limited to the one in which elements commute with the parity of the Hamiltonian, while their entanglement is quickly destroyed if the larger set of gates is considered.
-This dependence on the gate set also allows distinguishing the paramagnetic phase from the ferromagnetic one, since the fundamental states of the latter are robust against the action of the cooling algorithm regardless of the gate set taken into consideration.
+While the end values of the entanglement obtained by the cooling algorithm starting from states with topological frustration are not qualitatively influenced by the choice of employed gates, this is not true for the ground states of the paramagnetic phase.
+On them, the action of the cooling algorithm is practically negligible if the set of operations is limited to the one in which elements commute with the parity of the Hamiltonian, while their entanglement is quickly reduced if the larger set of gates is considered.
+This dependence on the gate set also allows distinguishing the paramagnetic phase from the ferromagnetic one, since on the latter the cooling algorithm is unable to destroy most of their entanglement, regardless of the gate set taken into consideration.

-The difference between the two cases lies in the presence of entanglement of purely local nature in the latter case, while both the ground states in the ordered and topologically frustrated phases have long-range quantum correlations~\cite{Hamma2016, Giampaolo2019}.
+The difference between the two cases lies in the presence of entanglement of purely local nature in the paramagnetic case, while both the ground states in the ordered and topologically frustrated phases have long-range quantum correlations~\cite{Hamma2016, Giampaolo2019}.
 Long-range entanglement is less affected by the action of local gates, and even less so as the system size increases.
 On the other side, when the entanglement is local, local gates can easily reduce it, although the impossibility of exploring the whole Hilbert space with a reduced set of gates can still prevent its complete suppression.

+As noted above, the entanglement spectrum statistics of the initial states are always (mostly) Poissonian, and indeed this is also the case at the end of the cooling if the non-universal gate set is employed.
+However, when the universal one is used and when there is sufficient local entanglement to act on, the final states display a Wigner-Dyson (WD) entanglement spectrum statistics.
+Before our work, WD statistics has always been observed in states with volume law entanglement, but indeed we can confirm that this is not the case for our states.